rbohan/mongodbworld2017/README.md

 ## Overview

-This repo contains the vagrant files for the VMs used in the '[Jumpstart: BI Connector & Tableau](https://explore.mongodb.com/vidyard-all-players/mongodb-world-presentations-crystal-b-ronan-bohan-vaidy-krishnan-6-20-2017)' presentation from MongoDB World 2017, using the *MongoDB BI Connector v2.1*.
+This repo contains the vagrant files for the VMs used in the '[Jumpstart: BI Connector & Tableau](https://explore.mongodb.com/vidyard-all-players/mongodb-world-presentations-crystal-b-ronan-bohan-vaidy-krishnan-6-20-2017)' presentation from MongoDB World 2017, updated to use the *MongoDB BI Connector v2.2*.

 It contains two separate VMs: